harilvfs/carch/INSTALLATION.md

 ## Installation

-To Install, run the following command in your terminal:
+To Setup, run the following command in your terminal:

 ```bash
 bash <(curl -L https://chalisehari.com.np/carch)